onehr/crust/README.md

 A simple C compiler written in the Rust-lang. (early development stage, started at Mar 30, 2019)

 (**PS.
-Now the master branch was paused, cause I was trying to achieve the milestone 0.1 in branch [dev](https://github.com/onehr/crust/tree/dev) and when it was finished, it will be merged back to branch master, now I just leave branch master as a simple toy.**)
+Now this branch was paused, cause I was trying to achieve the milestone 0.1 in branch [master](https://github.com/onehr/crust/tree/master),  now I just leave this branch as a simple toy.**)

 ## Project Goal
 Should follow the C11 Standard and generate x86-64 Assembly Code from C source code.